pingcap/docs/explain-indexes.md

 ## IndexLookup operator

-The `IndexLookup` operator is used by TiDB when retrieving data from a secondary index.
-In this case, the following queries will all use the `IndexLookup` operator on the index `intkey`:
+TiDB uses the `IndexLookup` operator when retrieving data from a secondary index.
+In this case, the following queries will all use the `IndexLookup` operator on the `intkey` index:

 {{< copyable "sql" >}}